 The end results are students who take thoughtful risks, engage in experiential learning, persist in problem-solving, embrace collaboration, and work through the creative process to tackle local and global issues.
-These are the innovators, educators, leaders, and learners of the 21st century!
+Our studentrs will be the innovators, educators, leaders, and learners of the 21st century!

 Photo: CASEL Wesbite

 Social and emotional learning (SEL) is the process through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
 See the CASEL website for more information.